DarkBlue-Ice/DarkBlue-Ice-for-termux/README.md

 <img src="images/example.jpg">

-### A Beautiful theme for termux with Dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for termux with dark blue and ice colors distributed in a harmonic way.

 ---